arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 !!! warning

-    Please note that the following instructions are applicatible for Lochness only.
-We will soon update the instructions for Wulver.
+    Please note that since MFA is enabled, the instructions for running MATLAB via HPC resources have been modified.
+If you already installed MATLAB on the local machine, skip to [Setup Slurm profile to run MATLAB on Wulver](matlab_local.md#setup-slurm-profile-to-run-matlab-on-wulver).

 ## Installation steps of MATLAB on local machine
 * Go to [Mathworks Download](https://www.mathworks.com/downloads/) and register with your NJIT email address.